doubleoevan/bookkeeper/README.md

 ## Todo

+- [x] Extend the platform to support status posts
 - [x] Replace autoprefixer-loader which is deprecated with postcss-loader
 - [x] Set NODE_ENV = production during build for performance
 - [ ] Remove Immutable.toJS from views for object sharing